Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

  Requirements
 **************

-To ensure smooth work of **Nuitka**, make sure to follow system requirements, that include the following components:
+To ensure smooth work of **Nuitka**, make sure to follow the system requirements that include the following components:

 .. contents::
    :depth: 1